Hot water not working? Here are 5 reasons why & what to do

 • Power surges can also burn out the heating element.
 Surges of electricity can also burn out wiring and the heating element.
 If you suspect this, check the wiring in your home for tripped fuses and call a professional if unsure.
 In any case, the element will need to be replaced.

 • Cracks in the tank can also extend into fractures in the heating element which stop it from working.
 The entire water heating unit including the element needs to be replaced.
 This can be checked visually both before and after flushing the tank.
 Call a professional plumber for that.
-Visit our hot water system repair blue mountains, for more information on hot water services.
+Visit our hot water system repair page for more information on hot water services.

 Faulty TPR valves